rmit-enterprise-development/scrumified-frontend/README.md

 ### Branch

-Manage branches by `features`, except for those in charge of a whole page.
+Manage branches by `features`, except for those who is in charge of a whole page can create their own branch to work on.

-Naming convention: `page`-`feature`.
+Naming convention: `page`-`feature`
-Eg: dashboard-navbar | dashboard-projectgrid for 2 developers working on a same pages
+Eg: dashboard-navbar | dashboard-projectgrid for 2 developers working on a same page

 ### Commit

-File commits: Try to split pack of commits according to a completion of a functionality.
+File commits: Try to split pack of commits according to a completion of one functionality.

 Naming convention: `dev name` - `number` - `content` Eg. Minh - 1 - Project Grid skeleton

-_Note: Number can be divided further if there's any bug or followed up.
+_Note: Number can be divided further if there's any bug or followed up context.
 Eg. Minh - 1.1 - [Fix] Add margin between items_

 ### Pull Request (PR)

-Make sure to PR after complete a single function.
-PR will be reviewed by others but try to make sure there's unannounced bug.
-If have please include in the PR for other to solve (in case there's an urgent need for that features)
+Make sure to PR after completing a single function.
+PR will be reviewed by others but try to make sure there is no unannounced bug.
+If there is, please include in the PR for other to solve (in case there's an urgent need for that feature)

 ## Getting Started